EXALAB/exalab.github.io/index.md

 ## Welcome to The Offical Website of EXA Lab

-EXA Lab is a team that currently develope application for android platform only.
+EXA Lab is a team that currently develop application for android platform only.

 ### News